 The most common shapes for wheelchair cushions are a wedge and a rounded rectangle.
 But there are also some more specialty shapes designed to address specific issues with your wheelchair posture.
 Among these are amputee cushions and no-lean cushions, which we’ve already discussed.

 If your pelvis tilts in such a way that you find yourself looking upwards when you’re seated in your wheelchair, you can find anti-thrust pillows that help to correct your hip position.
-Cushions with a sacral cutout can help to alleviate extra pressure on your tailbone.
+Cushions with a sacral cutout can help to alleviate extra pressure on your coccyx.
 And pommel cushions can keep you from sliding down in your chair or keep your knees from bumping together.

 Adding a Lumbar Support Pillow